-- Has been produced in response to Calvay Housing Association's duty under the Smoking, Health and Social Care (Scotland) Act 2005 in force from 26th March 2006. - Guarantees all employees, workers, contractors, customers, visitors, staff from other agencies, governing body members and members of the public, air free of tobacco smoke within all premises of Calvay Housing Association. - Prohibits smoking throughout the working premises. - Withdraws completely the provisions of smoking rooms. - Details how Calvay Housing Association will deal with non-observance of smoking restrictions in relation to workers, customers, visitors and contractors. - Offers a voluntary support for employees who smoke in their cessation effort and discusses the prevalence of new smoking cessation aids such as electronic cigarettes.
+- Has been produced in response to Calvay HA's duty under the Smoking, Health and Social Care (Scotland) Act 2005 in force from 26th March 2006. - Guarantees all employees, workers, contractors, customers, visitors, staff from other agencies, governing body members and members of the public, air free of tobacco smoke within all premises of Calvay HA. - Prohibits smoking throughout the working premises. - Withdraws completely the provisions of smoking rooms. - Details how Calvay HA will deal with non-observance of smoking restrictions in relation to workers, customers, visitors and contractors. - Offers a voluntary support for employees who smoke in their cessation effort and discusses the prevalence of smoking cessation aids such as electronic cigarettes.